 It’s also important to note that, oftentimes, skin dermatitis is not the only symptom associated with canine allergies.
 In some cases, they might not even suffer from any scabs or lesions on their skin.
 To know for sure if your dog has allergies, they’ll have to be tested by a veterinarian.
 Dogs with skin allergies likely need more particular treatment.

 If your dog suffers from atopy (inhalant allergies), the recommended treatment is usually a hypoallergenic shampoo.
 Generally, your dog will need to be washed once every two weeks, although more frequent washing might offer increased relief for some dogs.

 Hydrocortisone shampoos are also used, as well as topical ointments that contain hydrocortisone.

-Other treatments include modifying your dog’s diet to increase their intake of fatty acids, as they have been shown to be potentially beneficial in the treatment of allergies in both dogs and cats.
+Other treatments include modifying your dog’s diet to increase their intake of fatty acids like fish oil for dogs, as they have been shown to be potentially beneficial in the treatment of allergies in both dogs and cats.

 Occasionally, your veterinarian might recommend a steroid, especially if your dog’s skin is not the only symptom of their allergies.
 Not only are they effective for reliving itching, but can also help if your dog is suffering from coughing or pain.

 Do Ticks Leave Scabs on Dogs?